Download PDF

 Data Needs

-To make informed operation decisions, water managers need the following:
+To make informed operational decisions, water managers need the following:

-An HEC-RTS watershed consists of data, information, models, and images that represent the watershed's land areas, channels, gages, and water control features.
+An HEC-RTS watershed consists of data, information, models, and images that represent the watershed's land areas, channels, gages, and water management features.

 Data describing the current state of the system is collected through a network of environmental sensors.
 These sensors, owned and operated by federal, state, and local agencies, utility companies, and commercial enterprises, measure:

-By using the environmental data as inputs to models of watershed and channel processes, water managers can forecast future water availability.
-For example, they can predict runoff from a watershed hours or even days in advance based on past, current, or predicted rainfall.
-To do this, water managers rely on mathematical models that simulate processes like infiltration, overland flow, baseflow, channel flow, and other relevant watershed and channel dynamics.
+By using the environmental data as inputs to models of watershed and channel processes, water managers can forecast the future state of the basin.
+For example, they can predict runoff hours or even days in advance based on past, current, or predicted precipitation.
+To do this, water managers rely on mathematical models that simulate natural processes such as infiltration, overland flow, baseflow, channel flow, etc..

 An HEC-RTS forecast simulates watershed processes and the potential consequences of flooding based on input data, through the use of hydrologic, reservoir operation, hydraulic, and impact analysis models.
 The forecast results include flow and stage data in the channels from watershed runoff, reservoir release schedules, floodplain inundation maps, reports on floodplain impacts, and action recommendations for emergency responders.
 These results provide crucial information to support water management decision-making.